SydneyBioX/wSIR_2024/README.md

-# wSIR_2024
+# wSIR Analysis repository

-This is the repository for the function analysis codes to go along with the wSIR paper (link to be added).
+This is the repository for the function analysis codes to go along with the wSIR [paper](https://www.biorxiv.org/content/10.1101/2025.07.08.663651v1.full.pdf).

 The steps to reproduce the paper results are as follows: